Kadoma housing project divides Zanu PF - NewsDay Zimbabwe

 are baseless and are the machinations of Muduvuri.
 He has some interests in the project,” Solomon charged.

-“My executive has been running the affairs of the project since 2008 and Muduvuri just resurfaced and sent a memo to council to the effect that the Solomon-led
+“My executive has been running the affairs of the project since 2008 and Muduvuri just surfaced (out of the blues) and sent a memo to council to the effect

-executive had been booted out and there was now his executive.
-When we were carrying out roads clearance, he instructed ZETDC (Zimbabwe Electricity
+that the Solomon-led executive had been booted out and there was now his executive.
+When we were carrying out roads clearance, he instructed ZETDC (Zimbabwe

-Transmission and Distribution Company) to erect electricity lines along the roads thereby derailing development.
+Electricity Transmission and Distribution Company) to erect electricity lines along the roads, thereby derailing development.

 “There are political wars in Zanu PF at play here.
 All these people who have submitted affidavits before you are not genuine beneficiaries at Pixie Combie, but

-grabbed the land and incorporated it into his project and during one of the party’s leadership (indabas), he said that nothing in town is for free and Pixie
+grabbed the land and incorporated it into his project and during one of the party’s leadership (indabas), he said nothing in town is for free and Pixie Combie

-Zanu PF youths, under the banner of Youths Lodgers Association, also approached the Lands Commission with a complaint against Muduvuri, whom they accused of
+Zanu PF youths, under the banner of Youths Lodgers Association, also approached the Lands Commission with a complaint against Muduvuri, who they accused of

 grabbing 40ha allocated to them.